-The top car so far for 2019, as it has been for quite a while now and pretty comfortably too, was the ever-popular Ford Fiesta supermini.
+The best selling cars in the UK - for 2019, as it has been for quite a while now and pretty comfortably too, was the ever-popular Ford Fiesta supermini.
 Ford has easily been the most dominant brand with three cars in the top 10, two of which found their way into the top 3.
-Overall 7 brands are represented in the list of the top 10 most popular models for the year thus far, with 6 of those covering the top 7 spots.
+Overall 7 brands are represented in the list of the top 10 most popular cars in the UK for the year thus far, with 6 of those covering the top 7 spots.

-So without any further ado, here’s our list of the top car brands UK and the cars that are propelling their popularity.
+So without any further ado, here’s our list of the top car brands in the UK and the cars that are propelling their popularity.

-When we look at the top 10 selling cars of 2018, it's fairly unsurprising to see that three of them are Fords.
+When we look at the best selling cars in the UK, it's fairly unsurprising to see that three of them are Fords.
 It will come as no surprise to tell you that the Ford Fiesta came up on top with 69,702 registrations, and this popularity has very much been continuing throughout 2019.

-Following up behind the Fiesta are the Ford Focus, the third most popular car of 2018, and the Ford Kuga, the eighth most popular car of 2018.
+Following up behind the Fiesta are the Ford Focus, the third most popular cars in the UK - for 2018, and the Ford Kuga, the eighth most popular car of 2018.
 The Focus has been trailing somewhat of late behind the VW Golf, although so far this year there’s not even 1,000 sales between them.

-As the second most popular of the 3 SUVs on the list of the most popular cars of the year, the Kuga has seen over 30,000 registrations so far this year which, when we consider that it’s due to be replaced over the coming months, is even more impressive.
+As the second best selling cars in the UK, the Kuga has seen over 30,000 registrations so far this year which, when we consider that it’s due to be replaced over the coming months, is even more impressive.

 The VW Golf is never going to go out of style.
-As one of the best British cars for families, it’s in constant battle with the Ford Focus (one that it’s currently winning) for second place behind the Ford Fiesta’s dominance.
+As one of the most popular car brands in the UK for families, it’s in constant battle with the Ford Focus (one that it’s currently winning) for second place behind the Ford Fiesta’s dominance.

-The Polo also makes the cut in 9th place on the list of the top car brands UK 2018.
+The Polo also makes the cut in 9th place on the list of the top car brands in the UK.
 While it won’t be giving any of those in the top spots a run for their money, it is nonetheless one of the most popular new cars in the whole country, and perhaps proves that those who are looking to buy superminis are increasingly looking to be seen driving in a more upmarket brand.

-Both the Golf and the Polo are great all-rounders with good ride quality, impressive interiors, and efficient engines.
+Both the Golf and the Polo are great all-rounders with good ride quality, impressive interiors, and efficient engines, making them easily some of the best selling cars in the UK.

-The Vauxhall Corsa remains and probably will always be one of the UK’s favourite cars, so it's no surprise to see it popping up as 2018’s 4th best selling car with almost 50,000 new registrations, coming up very closely behind the ever-popular Ford Focus.
+The Vauxhall Corsa remains and probably will always be one of the most popular cars in the UK, so it's no surprise to see it popping up as 2018’s 4th best selling car with almost 50,000 new registrations, coming up very closely behind the ever-popular Ford Focus.

 With the Corsa’s current iteration coming to an end, there’s a brand new model coming up very quickly on the horizon this winter.